cody-barker/ESP32-LED-Rock-Wall-Template/README.md

 - Open the Arduino IDE and connect your ESP32 to your computer.
 - Go to Tools > Boards > Board Manager, and search for esp32.
 Install esp32 by Espressif Systems.
 - Go to Tools > Manage Libraries.
 In the library manager, search for and install the FastLED library by Daniel Garcia.
 - Once these libraries are installed, select the board manager dropdown at the top of the application, and select the ESP32-WROOM-DA Module board on the COM port you plugged it into.
-If you are unsure which COM port you're plugged into, click on the dropdown, unplug and replug your device to see which port disappears then reappears.
+If you are unsure which COM port to select, click on the dropdown, unplug then plug in your device to see which port disappears then reappears.
 That'll be the one.
 If your computer does not detect any devices or com ports, you likely need to update your CP210x USB to UART Bridge VCP Drivers.
-On Windows, you can download the latest Universal driver from <a href="https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads">here.</a> To install the driver, extract the contents, then press the windows key/Start and search for Device Manager.
-In Device Manager, look for "Other Devices", then right click the nested CP210x USB to UART Bridhe Controller and choose to update the driver with the files you just extracted.
+On Windows, you can download the latest Universal driver from <a href="https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads">here.</a> To install the driver, extract the contents, then press the windows key and search for Device Manager.
+In Device Manager, look for "Other Devices", then right click the nested CP210x USB to UART Bridge Controller and choose to update the driver with the files you just extracted.
 Once complete, your machine should recognize the device in the Arduino IDE.
 - Replace all of the code in the Arudino IDE editor with the code in <b>esp32-led-rock-wall.ino</b> from this repo.
 - Look for the WiFi credential placeholders, and replace them with your WiFi network name and password.
-They should be strings (in quotes).
+The SSID and password should be entered as strings.
 - In the top right of the Arduino IDE, click on the Serial Monitor button to open it.
 - To the far right of the Serial Monitor, change the baud rate to 115200 to match the serial baud rate of the sketch.
 - Click the upload button to upload the code to the ESP32.
 If you get any errors, follow the instructions.
 If you can't figure it out, feel free to reach out to me via the contact email at the bottom of this README, and I will try my best to assist you.
 - While the code is uploading, keep an eye on the serial monitor.
-As soon as the sketches finishes uploading to the ESP32, the device will attempt to connect to the WiFi network.
+As soon as the sketch finishes uploading to the ESP32, the device will attempt to connect to the WiFi network.
 When it does, it will print out the device IP address in the serial monitor.
 Copy and paste that IP address into the browser to access the websocket application.
 - Either bookmark that URL/IP or add the page as a button on your home screen if using a mobile device for easy access in the future.

 ### Preparing the ESP32 for Install

 Ensure your ESP32 is now unplugged from the computer.
 If you're using more than 50 LEDs, I would recommend using an external power supply.
 If not, you can the lights with just the microusb cable.
 The following instructions will outline using an external power supply.
 Start by stripping both ends of your 3 strips of 18AWG wire, and saudering one side of each to the appropriate header pins of your ESP32.

 - One to VIN
 - One to GND
 - One to GPIO32

+<img src="assets/led-rock-wall-back.jpg" alt="lights installed in the wall">

 ### Connecting Power

-<img src="assets/led-rock-wall-back.jpg" alt="lights installed in the wall">

 #### IMPORTANT REMINDER